 As soon as practicable after a report of a kind referred to in section 6(1)(b) or (c) is given to the responsible Minister, the responsible Minister is to give to the Commonwealth Minister a copy of the report.

-[Section 7 inserted by No. 2 of 2011 s.
+[Section 7 inserted: No. 2 of 2011 s.
 10.]

 8. Restricted records, keeping and destruction of